fercho-0109/Reinforcement-Learning-CartPole/README.md

 For any questions or suggestions write to alexismarino0109@gmail.com

 ## Summary.
 This is the classic example of reinforcement learning in which an agent has to learn to keep a pole stable.
 The algorithm is developed by taking advantage of the versatility of the stable Baselines3 library.
-Using PPO RL algorithm. it is programmed using a Jupyter notebook. for more information review
+Using PPO RL algorithm. it is programmed using a Jupyter Notebook.
+For more information review:
 https://stable-baselines3.readthedocs.io/en/master/

 ## Run